Client-Engineering-Indonesia/Workshop-AI-Sales-Assistant/Lab 3 - Introduction to Agent Development Kit/README.md

 - Pip is Python's package manager and is often included with Python
 - If pip is not compliant with your Python installation, please see the [Pip documentation](https://pip.pypa.io/en/stable/installation/)

-3. (Optional) Create a Virtual Environment
+3. (Optional) Create a Virtual Environment<br>
-   Use Python's built-in `venv` module to isolate your environment:
+&nbsp;Use Python's built-in `venv` module to isolate your environment:

 ```bash
 # Create virtual environment